-Students identify geographically significant questions to frame an inquiry.
-They locate relevant information from primary and secondary sources to answer inquiry questions.
-They represent data and the location and distribution of geographical phenomena in a range of graphic forms, including large-scale and small-scale maps that conform to cartographic conventions.
-They analyse geographical data and other information to propose simple explanations for spatial patterns, trends and relationships and draw conclusions.
-Students present findings and arguments using relevant geographical terminology and graphic representations in a range of communication forms.
-They propose action in response to a geographical challenge taking account of environmental, economic and social considerations and describe the expected effects of their proposal.
+Students identify geographically significant questions from observations to frame an inquiry.
+They locate relevant information from a range of primary and secondary sources to answer inquiry questions.
+They represent data and the location and distribution of geographical phenomena in a range of appropriate graphic forms, including maps at different scales that conform to cartographic conventions.
+They analyse geographical data and other information to propose explanations for spatial patterns, trends and relationships and draw reasoned conclusions.
+Students present findings, arguments and ideas using relevant geographical terminology and graphic representations in a range of appropriate communication forms.
+They propose action in response to a geographical challenge taking account of environmental, economic and social considerations and predict the outcomes of their proposal.